fastai/course-v3/docs/gpu_tutorial.md

 <img alt="gpu_cpu_comparison" src="/images/gpu/gpu_cpu_comparison.png" class="screenshot">

-In the chart above, you can see that GPUs (red/green) can theoretically do 10-15x the operations of CPUs (in blue).
+In the log scale chart above, you can see that GPUs (red/green) can theoretically do 10-15x the operations of CPUs (in blue).
 This speedup very much applies in practice too. **But do not take our word for it!**

 Try running this inside a Jupyter Notebook: